ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executablepool.md

 - format - [Format](../../../interfaces/formats.md) of data, passed to the executed script.
 [String](../../../sql-reference/data-types/string.md).
 - process(n) - One or more queries, which results are passed to the executed script.
 [String](../../../sql-reference/data-types/string.md).

-## Virtual columns {#virtual-columns}

-List and virtual columns with description, if they exist.

 ## Usage Example {#usage-example}

 Consider the script `input_process.sh`, that should be executed: